codeforIATI/codeforiati.github.io/pages/get-involved.md

 ### Adding a tool to Code for IATI

-We are keen to [list additional tools on the Code for IATI site](https://codeforiati.org/) (or host them on the [Code for IATI Github organisation](https://github.com/codeforiati) if requested) as long as they are:
+We are keen to [list additional tools on the Code for IATI site](https://codeforiati.org/) (or host them on the [Code for IATI Github organisation](https://github.com/codeforiati) if requested) as long as they:
-* open source;
+* are open source;
 * somehow related to IATI data (even loosely);
 * include contributor guidelines;
 * make clear who is responsible for maintaining the software, whether volunteers, a company, or the IATI Secretariat via official support.